-Loaded with bold spices, this jerk chicken pasta is the perfect blend of Jamaican-Italian cuisine.
-Made with lots of bell peppers and served in a creamy sauce, every bite of this rasta pasta recipe is bursting with flavor.
+Loaded with bold spices, this jerk chicken rasta pasta is the perfect blend of Jamaican-Italian cuisine.
+Made with bell peppers and served in a creamy sauce, every bite of this rasta pasta recipe is packed with textures and flavor.

-This colorful jerk chicken pasta tastes like Italian pasta took a trip to the Caribbean and picked up the island’s most treasured flavor: jerk seasoning.
+This colorful jerk chicken rasta pasta tastes like Italian pasta took a trip to the Caribbean and picked up the island’s most treasured flavor: jerk seasoning!
 Stirred into the veggies for a more mellow taste, every bite of this dish carries the essence of Jamaica in just the right amount.

 What Is Rasta Pasta?

-Rasta pasta, or jerk chicken pasta, is a fusion of Jamaican and Italian cuisines.
-It’s prepared with colorful vegetables like bell peppers and mushrooms seasoned with jerk seasoning.
+Rasta pasta, or jerk chicken pasta, is prepared with bell peppers and aromatics seasoned with jerk seasoning.
 Tossed in a creamy coconut milk sauce, the best of Jamaica’s flavors are presented on a dinner plate.
 The pasta is tossed with tomatoes and a nice helping of parmesan.
 When it’s all mixed together, this rasta pasta is a beautiful representation of fusion cooking.

 What Is Jerk Seasoning?